-Our next stop was Ko Lanta.
-We didn’t quite accommodate the timing from traveling from Khao Sok to Ko Lanta, and didn’t arrive to the ferry in time.
+The next stop of our honeymoon was Ko Lanta.
+We didn’t quite accommodate the timing from traveling from Khao Sok to Ko Lanta, so we didn’t arrive to the ferry in time.
 We ended up getting a hotel last minute in the Ao Nang area of Krabi.
 Our ferry ride out took a while, but we had great views on the way.

 Our hotel was on the southern tip of Ko Lanta, in what we discovered was a muslim town.
 Our view was pretty nice.
-There were loud call to prayers each morning and night… that was a first for me
+There were loud calls to prayer each morning and night… that was a first for me.

 The view from the hotel pool.

 We ended up going to the same restaurant on the beach each night (it was a very small town).
 They had a fire show each night.

 The Price is Right – The Thai Version

 At this point, we were pretty much professional monkey feeders, so Lisa went and bought some bananas to feed to them.
 Note the “Maybe this wasn’t a good idea” at the end.

 Turns out, these monkeys were a little less domesticated than the previous ones we fed.

 The next morning, we went on a four-island tour.
 This is the village we were staying in, from the boat (Kantiang Beach).

 Our first stop was snorkeling/diving off of these islands.